-Background: Since the adoption of the 2014 F&W Program in October 2014, the

-Council staff (State and Central) has been working with Bonneville staff,

-503-222-5161 800-452-5161 Fax: 503-820-2370 Asset Management Subcommittee, Cost Savings Workgroup, Independent Economic Analysis Board (IEAB), Fish Screening Oversight Committee (FSOC), Fish and Wildlife managers, HDR Engineering Inc., and QW Consulting to develop a long-term strategic plan to ensure the longevity and integrity of the Programs past investments.
+Since the adoption of the 2014 F&W Program in October 2014, the Council staff (State and Central) has been working with Bonneville staff, Asset Management Subcommittee, Independent Economic Analysis Board (IEAB), Fish Screening Oversight Committee (FSOC), Fish and Wildlife managers, Cost Savings Workgroup, and independent contractors to develop a strategic plan to ensure the longevity and integrity of the Programs past investments.

-Hatchery site visits have been completed for the Programs 14 hatcheries by HDR, McMillen and Bonneville engineers.
+Hatchery site visits and assessments were completed in 2017 for the Programs 14 hatcheries by HDR, McMillen and Bonneville engineers.

-Mission critical elements for the Program hatcheries was a great success (addressed in early 2017) and many of the needs have been addressed either through the cost savings workgroup or accord funds.
+Mission critical elements identified during the hatchery site visits and assessments for the Program hatcheries were successfully addressed in early 2017 and were addressed either through the cost savings and Accord funds

-On August 15, 2017 the Fish and Wildlife Committee confirmed the findings of the O&M Sub-committee regarding essential maintenance and improvement needs for the F&W Program hatcheries and non-recurring maintenance priority needs associated with the F&W Program's fish screens in with \$486,965 with cost savings funds in Fiscal Year 2018.
+On August 15, 2017 the Fish and Wildlife Committee endorsed the recommendation of the O&M Sub-committee of \$486,965 in cost savings funds for Fiscal Year 2018 to address essential maintenance and improvement needs for hatcheries and priority non-recurring maintenance needs associated with the Program's fish screens.

-On March 14, 2018 the Council confirmed the findings of the O&M Subcommittee and Fish and Wildlife Committee for non-routine maintenance for fish screens and hatcheries in FY2019 and FY2020 at \$589,386 and \$497,475, respectively, with cost savings funds.
+On March 14, 2018 the Council supported the recommendations of the O&M Subcommittee and Fish and Wildlife Committee for non-routine maintenance for fish screens and hatcheries in FY2019 and FY2020 at \$589,386 and \$497,475, respectively, with cost savings funds.

-The Asset Management Subcommittee met on August 13th and supported outline of the Asset Management Strategic Plan (see Attachment 1) and the proposed funding approach associated with the to address non-recurring maintenance needs to ensure the longevity and integrity of the Programs past investments.
-On August 14th the funding approach was taken to the Fish and Wildlife Committee for support.
+The Asset Management Subcommittee met on August 13th and supported the outline of the Asset Management Strategic Plan (Plan) and the proposed funding approach to address non-recurring maintenance needs to ensure the longevity and integrity of the Programs past investments.
+On August 14th the funding approach (i.e., BOG and Cost Savings) was taken to the Fish and Wildlife Committee for support.
+Based on this direction the full plan was taken and presented to the Fish and Wildlife Committee on September 11th.